alpernebbi/depthcharge-tools/depthchargectl.rst

 depthchargectl target options
 -----------------------------
+-a, --all-disks
+    Consider all available disks, instead of considering only disks containing the root and boot partitions.

 --allow-current
     Allow targeting the currently booted partition.

 -s BYTES, --min-size BYTES
     Only consider partitions larger than this size in bytes.
+Defaults to **64 KiB** to ignore unused partitions in ChromeOS installations.

 depthchargectl write options
 ----------------------------